+Students pursuing hospital chaplaincy are advised to fulfill the following requirements:
-- 1. Acceptance into the MDiv degree program (some hospitals are beginning to accept people with seminary MA degrees as chaplains, but the MDiv is preferred). - Completion of a unit of CPE training at an approved training site.
-A chaplaincy student would take PSTD 565 CPE training (6 hours).
-These are typically offered in two formats: - a.
-Summer 11-week intensive = 1 unit (100 hours of structured group and training and 300 hours of clinical practice stipend offered by some hospitals)

-- b.
-Fall spring extended program = .5 unit each semester (100 hours of structured group and training and some clinical practice no stipend) - 3.
-Ordination or a certificate of ministry from the person's denomination. - 4.
-After completion of the MDiv, the individual would apply for a year of residency at an approved CPE training hospital.
-These are full-time paid positions for which the individual completes an additional 3 units of CPE.
-The seminary CPE director keeps a file of residency positions available.
-Application should be made one year before desired placement. - After fulfilling the requirements of the Association of Professional Chaplains, the individual would apply for certification.
-Students are encouraged to become student members of APC. - 6.
-The seminary CPE director keeps a file of chaplaincy position openings.
+- 1. Acceptance into the MDiv degree program with chaplaincy specialization (while some hospitals accept people with seminary MA degrees as chaplains, the MDiv offers more long-term options [and a minimum of 72 semester hours is required for board certification]). - 2.
+Completion of a unit of CPE training at an approved training site.
+The chaplaincy specialization includes CPE training (worth 6 credit hours at the seminary).
+CPE internships are typically offered in two formats: - Summer 11-week intensive (full-time) = 1 unit of CPE (100 hours of structured group supervision and training and 300 hours of clinical practice-stipend offered by some hospitals) - Extended unit (part-time) = 1 unit of CPE spread over 5 months (100 hours of structured group supervision and training and some clinical practice-no stipend) - 3.
+Ordination or a certificate of ministry from the person's denomination.
+"Endorsement by a judicatory" is required for board certification. - 4.
+One year of post-MDiv residency.
+After completion of the MDiv, the student must apply for a year of residency at an approved CPE training hospital.
+These are full-time paid positions for which the individual completes an additional three to four units of CPE.
+The seminary CPE director keeps a file of residency positions available; these are posted on the bulletin board opposite the seminary office.
+Application should be made one year before desired placement.

+5. Board certification.
+After fulfilling the requirements of the Association of Professional Chaplains, the graduate would apply for board certification.
+Students are encouraged to become student members of APC.